A burst pipe is a plumbing emergency that often occurs in Australian households.

 How To Find A Burst Pipe And Fix It

-But if you want to attempt to fix the burst pipe yourself, it’s important to proceed with caution and wear protective gear.
+But if you want to attempt to fix the burst pipe yourself, it’s essential to proceed with caution and wear protective gear.
 Depending on the severity of the damage, repairing the pipe may require cutting out the damaged section and replacing it with a new one.

 Alternatively, a pipe clamp can be used as a temporary fix until a professional can make a permanent repair.